loopstick/CCA_Mechatronics_Spring2020/README.md

     - Adafruit [Motor/Stepper/Servo Shield](https://www.adafruit.com/product/1438)
     - also get [Shield Stacking Headers](https://www.adafruit.com/product/85) if you plan to use sensors or another shield

+If ordering online I encourage you to organize a group purchase to save on shipping fees, but do so immediately so you have the equipment on hand.
 Many vendors grant discounts for educational purposes so ask before you purchase.
-I encourage you to organize a group purchase to save on shipping fees, but do so immediately so you have the equipment on hand.

-The code ADAEDU may be good for 10% educational discount at Adafruit.
+ - The code ADAEDU may be good for 10% educational discount at Adafruit.
+ - Mentioning that you are a student of mine may get you a discount at Al Lasher’s.

 Local stores that should carry all these are:
 * [Jameco](http://www.jameco.com) in Belmont, just south of the SFO airport.
 Order online and pick up same day.